 The surgical team may meet with you to talk about:

 General anesthesia will be used.
 Your child will be asleep.

-Small incisions will be made in one or both sides of the groin.
-Long, thin tools will be passed through the incisions.
-The tools will be used to pull the testicle into a pouch made in the scrotum.
+The doctor will make a small incision in one or both sides of the groin.
+The testicle is then pulled into a pouch made in the scrotum.
 It will be held in place with stitches.
 The incision will also be closed with stitches.

 In some children, a button is placed on the outside of the scrotum.
 It will be used to hold the testicle down until the area heals.

 Pain and swelling is common in the first 1 to 2 weeks.
 Medicine and home care can help.